 One of the most beautiful natural spectacles in this world is the aurora borealis.
 Just lights dancing in the sky for the whole world to see.
-In this article I'll be giving advice and tips on how to capture this natural wonder and be able to photograph the northern lights.
+In this article I’ll be giving advice and tips on how to photography the Northern Lights and capture this natural wonder, the Aurora Borealis.

 When to go out

 If you want to go out to photograph the Northern Lights you need first figure out when is it a good night to go out to see and shoot them.

 Predicting when the Northern Lights will appear

 To know which night might be the best to photograph the Northern Lights, you first need to figure out how visible the northern lights are going to be.